Cheukting/build-garkn-tutorial/README.md

 ## Simple Graql Query

-Actually this session should deserve another tutorial for that, but to test out our work for this tutorial, we will demonstrate some simple use for grakn and graql queries.
+This session should deserve another tutorial for that, but to test out our work for this tutorial, we will demonstrate some simple use for Grakn and graql queries.
 For more about what Grakn can do, please refer to this [article](#link-to-other-blog-or-tutorial)

 #### Find all members of the Night's Watch